5 Environmental Fate and Transport Processes

 5.2 Phase Partitioning

 Important PFAS partitioning mechanisms include hydrophobic effects, electrostatic interactions, and interfacial behaviors.
-The hydrophobic effects drive the association with organic carbon in soils, a process PFAS have in common with other organic contaminants (for example, chlorinated solvents).
-Electrostatic interactions are a function of the charge of the polar functional group at the head of the molecule.
-For instance, natural soils and aquifer materials often have a net negative surface charge that can repel the negatively charged heads of PFAAs, which are usually present as anions in environmental media.
-Due to the competing properties of the head and the tail, partitioning to interfaces of environmental media can occur, such as soil/water, water/air, and water/nonaqueous phase liquid (NAPL) co-contaminants (Guelfo and Higgins 2013; McKenzie et al. 2016; Brusseau 2018).
+Electrostatic effects are a function of the charge of the polar functional group at the head of the molecule and generally drive the association with organic carbon in soils.
+For instance, natural soils and aquifer materials often have a net negative surface charge that can repel the negatively charged heads of PFAAs, which are usually present as anions in environmental media, while attracting cationic or zwitterionic PFAS.
+As is the case for all surfactants, the competing nature of the head and tail groups result in accumulation along interfaces of environmental media such as soil/water, water/air, and water/nonaqueous phase liquid (NAPL) co-contaminants (Guelfo and Higgins 2013; McKenzie et al. 2016; Brusseau 2018).

 5.2.2 Considerations for PFAS Partitioning